 Instructions

-- Cook sausage in a small skillet over medium heat, breaking into small pieces.
-Remove to paper towel lined plate and let cool.
+- Cook the sausage in a small skillet over medium heat, breaking it into small pieces as it cooks.
+Remove from the pan and spread on a paper towel-lined plate to cool.

-- Combine cheese and ranch dressing in a medium bowl and add sausage and red pepper flakes.
-Place phyllo cups on a rimmed baking sheet and fill with sausage mixture.
+- Combine cheese and ranch dressing in a medium bowl.
+Add the sausage and red pepper flakes.
+Place phyllo cups on a rimmed baking sheet and fill with the sausage mixture.

-- Bake for 15 minutes, until cheese has melted.
+- Bake in a preheated oven for 12-15 minutes, until cheese has melted.
 Serve warm.

 Barbara’s Tips + Notes